snez/eds-stripe-demo/blocks/stripe-payment/README.md

-# Stripe Payment Drop-in
+# Stripe EDS Block

-A Stripe payment integration for Adobe EDS storefronts that automatically handles payment processing in checkout flows.
+An injectable EDS block by Stripe that provides encapsulated, reusable payment functionality, such as rendering the payment form, processing payments and handling payment errors.

 ## Installation and usage

-### Add the drop-in to your EDS storefront
+### Add the block to your EDS storefront

 If you have not set up your EDS storefront yet,
 - [See an overview](https://experienceleague.adobe.com/developer/commerce/storefront/get-started/) of the EDS storefront architecture.